Energy-DVA/energy/README.md

 4) DEMO VIDEO
-See video located at LINKLINKLINKLINKLINKLINKLINK for a demo on installation and execution of the Web Application
+See video located at https://youtu.be/D06Wsd_R9EA for a demo on installation and execution of the Web Application

 5) ADDITIONAL INFORMATION